PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/EggSuperCombined2.md

 ### Pokémon Box Setup

+1. The next N boxes can contain anything.
+They will be skipped.
-1. Place entire boxes filled with eggs consecutively
+2. Place entire boxes filled with eggs consecutively
-   > It is okay to have non-eggs mixed in with eggs, but all boxes you intend to hatch must be completely filled with something.
+   > It is okay to have non-eggs mixed in with eggs, But all boxes that you intend to hatch must be completely filled.
-2. You must be on the first box of eggs.
+3. You must be on the first box of Pokémon to be released.
-3. All the eggs that you are hatching MUST hatch at the same time and at the specified # of steps.
+4. All the eggs that you are hatching MUST hatch at the same time and at the specified # of steps.
 Eggs are not allowed to hatch early
    > *Do not use this program on partially hatched eggs.
 Even a single early hatching egg can break the program.*

 > **Failure Cases:**